|

 The disappearance of a young socialite is suspected by S.A.T.A.N. of being connected to a plan by Albania to get back into the good graces of the Soviet Union.
 Mike Kincaid and Adam LeBec are sent to investigate because the young woman is the fiancee to one of Britain's top nuclear scientists.

-The Face of Destruction
+4 The Face of Destruction The Face of Destruction

 Published by Famepress